JennaSys/replit_rtp_standalone/README.md

 [![Run on Repl.it](https://repl.it/badge/github/JennaSys/replit_rtp_standalone)](https://repl.it/github/JennaSys/replit_rtp_standalone)

+Or you can just view the Replit repl [here](https://replit.com/@JennaSys/replitrtpstandalone).

 To generate the development JavaScript bundle, run `. ./build.sh` in the shell (note the leading dot!).

 Running the repl afterwards will then serve up the generated JavaScript files with Flask.